CISR12060 - The Scheme: contractors: businesses becoming / de-registering as ‘deemed’ contractors

 Businesses seeking to de-register as contractors

-It is important to note that it is the payment and not the business that is exempted by SI2005/2045 Reg 22.
+It is important to note that it is the payment and not the business that is exempted by SI2005/2045 Part 4.
 Where businesses defined by FA04/s59(1)(l) are allowed to effectively ‘de-register’ from CIS, this is on the clear understanding that:

-- Any payments it makes under a contract relating to construction operations will always relate to property used for the purposes of the business, and
+- Any payments it makes under a contract relating to construction operations will always relate to property used for the purposes of the business, or other exempt expenditure and

 - The payments will not relate to payments for construction operations to property that the business intends to sell, let or hold as an investment

-Deemed contractors that have expenditure on construction operations in the normal course of their business, sometimes within CIS, and sometimes exempted by Reg 22, should continue to operate within the scheme.
-Where this is the case either nil returns or periods of inactivity (see CISR67000) should be filed as appropriate.
+Deemed contractors that have expenditure on construction operations above the threshold, sometimes within CIS, and sometimes exempted by Part 4, should continue to operate within the scheme.
+Where this is the case either nil returns filed or periods of inactivity should be used (see below) as appropriate.
+This can also be used if construction work may cease for short periods of time.
+If you wish to de-register from the CIS you will need to contact the CIS Helpline on 0330 200 3210.

-On their monthly return the business can indicate that they do not anticipate making any construction payments for a period of up to six months and all future monthly returns will then be inhibited for the period they specified (see CISR67010).
-At the end of this period the business will get another monthly return and if they are still in the same position should once again indicate that they do not anticipate making construction payments for a further period of up to six months.
-This process can then continue indefinitely until such time as a payment within the Scheme is made by the business or they can confirm that they will definitely not be making any payments that fall out of the exemption afforded by SI2005/2045 reg 22 in which case you may wish to de-register them completely.
+On their monthly return the business can indicate that they do not anticipate making any construction payments for a period of up to six months.
+At the end of this period the business will need to file a monthly return and if they are still in the same position should once again indicate that they do not anticipate making construction payments for a further period of up to six months.
+This process can then continue until such time as a payment within the Scheme is made by the business or they de-register completely.